Religious views of Periyar: Christianity

 Periyar said "Bane of Tamils is Brahmins, Muslims and Christians consider themselves to Tamilans".
 In his book "Vedangalin Vandavalangal", he had separate chapters where he criticized Quran and Bible.

 He was against evangelical movement of DGS Dinakaran and fought with him on this issue.
 In Periyar's publication, Naathigan, he used to vehemently oppose and criticize Dinakaran calling him fraud.

 Christianity was viewed by Periyar similar to monotheistic faith of Islam.
 He stated that, "So far as god is concerned we find the Christians and Muslims, somewhat reformed from the olden days of barbarians.
 They say that there can be only one God.
 They say that it is beyond human comprehension.
 They say that God does good to those who are good and punishes those who are bad.
 They say that God has no name or shape.
 They talk of good qualities".
 He took an interest in Rev. Martin Luther, where both he and his followers wanted to liken him and his role to that of the European reformer.

+Judaism

+Periyar believed that south Indians, especially Tamils, were a separate race and the Brahmins who came from the north were intruders and possibly Jews.

+In a rally organised on 29 December 1938 (during the Anti-Hindi agitation of 1937—40) an address from Periyar was read out that he had sent from jail.
+In it he called the Brahmins 'mosquitos', 'bugs' and 'Jews', and said that the abolition of the reign of priests was more urgent than the abolition of zamindari.

+In an article published in his magazine Kudi Arasu on 20 March 1938, he had written:"The Jews are only interested in themselves, and nobody else.
+They somehow contrive to have the rulers in their pocket, participate in governance and conspire to torture and suck the lives out of other citizens in order that they live (in comfort).
+Are they not comparable to the Brahmins who too have no responsibility but have the rulers in their pocket, have entered the ruling dispensation and been lording over (all of us)?"